zhedongma/zhedongma.github.io/_pages/about.md

   - /about.html
 ---

-Hello, Everybody!
+Hello Everybody!
 I am currently a first-year PhD student in Electrical&Computer Engineering at University of Florida.
 My Advisor is [Prof.Shuo Wang](https://news.ece.ufl.edu/2018/12/05/shuo-wang-elevated-to-ieee-fellow/).
 I just obtained my B.E. in Electrical Engineering and Automation from Zhejiang University, Hangzhou, P.R.China in June 2019.

 In my daily life, I enjoyed travelling as well as photographing a lot, you can see the pictures that I took along the journey in [Photo show](https://zhedongma.github.io/portfolio/).

 Publications
 ======
 * Zhedong Ma, Juntao Yao, Yiming Li and Shuo Wang: Comparative Analysis of Magnetic Core Loss Measurement Methods with Arbitrary Excitations.
+IEEE Energy Conversion Congress and Exposition 2019.

+* Juntao Yao, Mohammed El-Sharkh, Yiming Li, Zhedong Ma, Shuo Wang and Zheng Luo：Investigation of Radiated EMI in Non-isolated Power Converters with Power Cables in Automotive Applications.
 IEEE Energy Conversion Congress and Exposition 2019.

 Research Interests
 ======